ObadaMoustafa/mix-app/README.md

 ```

 ```
-cd "Mix/mix-app"
+cd mix-app
 ```

 ```
 npm i
 ```

-then in the root project folder `mix-app` you have to create `.env` file and put your own api key from this [exchange money website](https://www.exchangerate-api.com/)
+then in the root project folder `mix-app` you have to create `.env` file and put your own api key from this [exchange money API website](https://www.exchangerate-api.com/)
-and use this variable name `exchange_rate_APIKEY={put your api key after the equal sign without quotes }` :sweat_smile:
+and use this variable name `REACT_APP_EXCHANGE_RATE_APIKEY={put your api key after the equal sign without quotes }` :sweat_smile:

 > _Note: you have to make your own account if you don't have ((( **it's free** )))._

 then it's ready to use
-simply go to you cli I in the root folder of project `mix-app` and execute
+simply go to your CLI in the root folder of project `mix-app` and execute

 ```
 npm start